-This is a high school credited class.
+\This is a high school credited class.
 Your child's final grade will be posted on his/her high school transcript.

-These courses may be taken concurrently with AP Statistics. ~These courses are considered Gifted Services.
+\\ These courses may be taken concurrently with AP Statistics.

 Fine Arts Graduation Requirement (1 credit unless 2 semesters completed in middle school)